artefactual-labs/AIPscan/README.md

 ## Celery
 Celery was automatically installed into the AIPscan project as a Python module dependency during the initial AIPscan requirements import command:  `pip install -r requirements/base.txt`

-To start up Celery workers that are ready to receive tasks from RabbitMQ: `celery worker -A AIPscan.worker.celery --loglevel=info`
+To start up Celery workers that are ready to receive tasks from RabbitMQ:
+* Open a new terminal tab or window.
+* Navigate to the AIPscan root project directory.
+* Enter the following command:
+  `celery worker -A AIPscan.worker.celery --loglevel=info`

 # Usage

 ### Connecting to a storage service and initiating AIPScan's use

-* Ensure that RabbitMQ & Celery are up and running.
-Ensure that the AIPscan Flask server is up and runnning.
+* Ensure that the Flask Server, RabbitMQ server, and Celery worker queu are up and running.
 * Go to [`localhost:5000`][usage-1] in your browser.
 * Select "New Storage Service"
 * Add an Archivematica Storage Service record, including API Key, eg.